zemi-taj-fromaz/DZGEngine/README.md

 5) Set proper path

-        In "resources/compile.bat" set a proper to glslc.exe for shader compilation
+        In "resources/compile.bat" set a proper to glslc.exe for shader compilation.
+Run this script initially and after that -  in the case of initial shader adding

         example: set "glslcPath=C:\VulkanSDK\1.3.283.0\Bin\glslc.exe"